8fold/site-joshbruce.com/content/public/experiences/finances/personal-budget/content.md

 			- Taxable - cash account
 			- Taxable - investment(s)

 You might be thinking this is complicated.
-And I would say with the apps that are available and how the accounts are actually used, it doesn't feel that way; especially with the use of Wave, which I have syncing with the income and credit card accounts, which we'll get to later.
+And I would say with the available apps and how the accounts are actually used, it doesn't feel complicated; especially with the use of Wave, which I have syncing with the income and credit card accounts, which we'll get to later—but not the investment accounts.

 Most of the brokerage accounts are only deposited to and I don’t plan on withdrawing until around 2030.
 So, I only mess around with them when I'm reconciling or rebalancing.